Myth, fairy tale or superstition.

 Only recently he’d been experiencing this strange turn of events.
 The first time it happened, Cory had paid little attention.
 Now, surrounded by nature and wildlife, Cory not only saw but also heard the forest coming to life.
-It was as if the approaching rain was calling the forest awake.
+As if the approaching rain called the forest awake.

 “So, why are you here again?”
 Cory asked Molly.
 So long as he talked and focused on something else Cory could ignore the strange sensations in his body.

 “Because I’ve moved out of home doesn’t mean I can’t still come on Dad’s mystery holidays.”